siddil100/Practical-Task/README.md

 Link to show real time notifications when a student is added - https://notification-bell-app.vercel.app

+For testing dialing use +919207383527 (because im using twilio free trial)

 2)Calling Toolbar App: Using Twilio.

 Hosted Links: